2014 Holiday Schedule

-VDOT does strive to encourage carpooling to reduce congestion and pollution on our highways, so we seldom lift HOV restrictions.
-Decisions to lift HOV restrictions are made in conjunction with, or at the request of the Virginia State Police Department.
-The police only make such a request if an accident is deemed to be a major incident that will take an extended period of time to clear.
+VDOT strives to encourage carpooling to reduce congestion and pollution on our highways, so we seldom lift HOV restrictions.
+Decisions to lift HOV restrictions are made in conjunction with, or at the request of Virginia State Police.
+Police only make such a request if an accident is deemed to be a major incident that will take an extended period of time to clear.

-It is frustrating to see solo motorists enjoying the HOV lanes when you are "playing by the rules," but you will notice that even during snow conditions, HOV lane restrictions are not lifted unless the main lines are blocked.
+It is frustrating to see solo drivers enjoying the HOV lanes when you are "playing by the rules," but you will notice that even during snow conditions, HOV lane restrictions are not lifted unless the main lanes are blocked.

-During HOV operating hours, any vehicle that has the designated number of people (HOV 2 or 3) can use the HOV lanes.
+During HOV hours, any vehicle that has the designated number of people (HOV-2 or 3) can use the HOV lanes.
 During all other times, they are open to all vehicles, except when the I-95/395 and I-64/264 reversible lanes are closed.